garrandall/popular-music-data/tracks/slick-willie-hutch.md

   ranking_list: Billboard Hot 100
   start_date: '1973-09-15'
 ---
-Dooooooooooo, do do do loo do
+Doo, do do do loo do
 (Do do do loo do)
-Dooo dooo doo do do
+Doo doo doo do do

 Slick's got no regrets, got no sorrows
 He don't get you today, he's gonna get you tomorrow